kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

   after the previous pod is removed.
 - `.spec.heartbeatDeadlineSeconds` should be set to a reasonable value.
 It is recommended to leave it at the default value of 1800 (30m) to allow for potential interceptor disruptions.
+- `.spec.requesters` It should add itself (requester subdomain) to the requesters list upon creation.
 - `.spec.interceptors` value will be resolved on the EvictionRequest admission from the pod and should ideally not be set by the requester.
 This is done to maintain consistent `.spec.interceptors` field resolution across different requesters.

-It should also add itself to the EvictionRequest finalizers upon creation.
-If the eviction request already exists for this pod, the requester should still add itself to the finalizers.
-The finalizers are used for:
+If the eviction request already exists for this pod, the requester should still add itself to the `.spec.requesters`.
+This has the following advantages:
 - Tracking the requesters of this eviction request intent.
 This is used for observability and to handle concurrency for multiple requesters asking for the cancellation.
 The eviction request can be cancelled/deleted once all requesters have asked for the cancellation (see [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details).
 - Processing the eviction request result by the requester once the eviction process is complete.

-If the eviction is no longer needed, the requester should remove itself from the finalizers of the EvictionRequest.
-The eviction request will be then deleted by the eviction request controller.
-In case the interceptor has set `.status.evictionRequestCancellationPolicy` to `Forbid`, the eviction process cannot be cancelled, and the eviction request controller will wait to delete the eviction request until the pod is fully terminated.
+If the eviction is no longer needed, the requester should remove itself from the `.spec.requesters` of the EvictionRequest.
+If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a Complete condition to .status.conditions.
+In case the interceptor has set `.status.evictionRequestCancellationPolicy` to `Forbid`, the eviction process cannot be cancelled, and the eviction request controller will wait for the interceptor to finish.

-#### Eviction Requester Finalizer
-To distinguish between requester and other finalizers, requesters should use finalizers in the following format: `requester.evictionrequest.coordination.k8s.io/name_${EVICTION_REQUESTER_SUBDOMAIN}`.
-For example, the node maintenance eviction requester would use the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer.

-Requester finalizers with `requester.evictionrequest.coordination.k8s.io/name_` prefix/qualified
-name prefix are automatically removed upon pod removal by the eviction request controller.
-If the requester needs to perform additional final tasks before the EvictionRequest object is removed, it should create a second finalizer without this well-known prefix.

-The eviction requester should only add and remove its own finalizer and should not touch other finalizers with the `requester.evictionrequest.coordination.k8s.io/` or `evictionrequest.coordination.k8s.io/` prefix.

 ### Interceptor